DoubledDoge/itppa1-formative/README.md

 - A flowchart (Question 2)
 - An pseudocode algorithm (Question 2)

+## Progress

+The progress of the project as a whole is around 80% complete.

 ## Note

 This repository is currently private and contains academic work for evaluation purposes.